 The PFCC and CC adopted a Joint Corporate Governance Framework which underwent significant review in April 2018.
-The next review was commenced in 2019 and will be concluded in 2020.
+The framework is currently under review and this work will be concluded in 2021.

 The Governance Framework

 Both the PFCC and CC continued to seek confirmation that appropriate management and reporting arrangements were in place to enable them to satisfy themselves that the approach to corporate governance was both adequate and effective in practice.
 These arrangements included: